Haivision/srt/docs/BuildOptions.md

 Enable more accurate sending times at the cost of potentially higher CPU load.

 This option will cause more empty loop running, which may cause more CPU usage.
-Although when processing high bitrate streams the share of empty loop runs will decrease as the bitrate increases.
+Keep in mind, however, that when processing high bitrate streams the share of empty loop runs will decrease as the bitrate increases.
 This way higher CPU usage would still be productive, while without system-supported waiting this option may increase the likelihood of switching to the right thread at the time when it is expected to be revived.

 **`--use-gnustl`**